larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 OK, I'm here.
 Illustration of
 the motors in the gears and.
 Various winding things and so on.
 OK.
-So 4053 is the waltz finger.
+So 4053 is the Waltz finger.

-### 54-bongo
+### 54-bongo /

 (56:34)
-54
-is bongo well.
-I don't think we even waste time on that if this is bongo.
+54 is bongo.
+Well, I don't think we even waste time on that if this is bongo.
 Yeah, there's quite a few kids on bongo boards.
-These are logo kids and not too much more that can be said about it.
+These are Logo kids and not too much more that can be said about it.

 ### 55-worm